When it comes to missions, we need to be concerned with the 1040 window, but also 1040 W. Window Avenue in our community. Both are important to God!

 - “Be prepared to give a defense for your hope and do so with gentleness and respect” (1 Peter 3:15-16).

 How to become stirred to live with Missional Intentionality

-The account of the woman at the well is an outstanding example and instruction for everyday missions (John 4).
+The account of the woman at the well is an outstanding example of everyday missions (John 4).
 Amid His normal routine, Jesus stopped at a well because He was tired and hungry.
 He sat down to drink at the well and sent the disciples to town to get food.
 He encountered a woman and during the dialogue, God opened her heart.
-Many times unexpected interruptions lead to Divine interventions both for Jesus and for us.
-The woman was so touched that she went into town and brought a bunch of people to Jesus.
+Many times unexpected interruptions lead to Divine interventions for Jesus.
+The same is true for us.
+The woman was so touched by Jesus that she went into town testifying about Him and brought many people to Him.

 When the disciples returned with the food, Jesus told them, “I get nourishment from joining with God on His mission so lift your eyes and look on the fields” (John 4:34-35).
 Lifting up our eyes and looking at the surrounding people during everyday life is the way we are to live with missional intentionality.